By Mayumi Negishi and Kazunori Takada

 Food made up just 0.6 percent of Japan's total exports last year.

-At the Fukushima plant, engineers battling to cool reactors to contain further contamination were evacuated when black smoke rose from the No.3 reactor, the plant's operator, Tokyo Electric Power Co.
-(TEPCO), said.
+At the Fukushima plant, engineers battling to cool reactors to contain further contamination were evacuated when black smoke rose from the No.3 reactor, the plant's operator, Tokyo Electric Power Co, said.
 It did not know what caused the smoke.

 A government official later told reporters the smoke was not a serious issue.